-Typically this endpoint is developed and hosted on an integration platform or external system managed by your internal team or a third-party.
+Typically this endpoint is developed and hosted on an integration platform or external system managed by your team or a third-party vendor.
 Web hooks can be enabled for integrations with our partners and custom integrations developed by your team.

-Enable a Web Hook
+Enable a web hook

-Click Web Hooks from the subsequent page.
+Click Web Hooks from the next page.

-Fill in the following fields for the web hook:
+On the Create a Web Hook page, enter the following fields for the web hook:

 - Endpoint URL: The URL that will receive the data (must be HTTPS).

 Click Create Web hook to complete the web hook setup.

-To troubleshoot this, we recommend contacting the developer or other individual who provided you with the endpoint URL to determine more about why the web hook failed.
+To troubleshoot this error, we recommend contacting the developer or other individual who provided you with the endpoint URL for more information on the error.